 A blackout coating can be added to the back of a traditional fabric.
-This process is identical to two pass goods.
-This eliminates the need to line the drapery with another layer of blackout lining.
+This process is identical to 2-pass goods.
+This process ensures less light leakage through the fabric.

-A semi-translucent fabric used to provide stability to treatments where light fastness is not required.
-Typically used as the lining for public romans and stationary panels to ensure a ‘finished’ back.
+A semi-translucent fabric used to provide stability to treatments where blackout is not required.
+This process is commonly used in public area applications for roman shades and stationary panels to ensure a finished look.